Beginners January 15, 2026 • 11 min read

 Think of each candlestick as a mini battle report between buyers and sellers.
 The candle doesn't just tell you the outcome — it tells you the story of the fight itself.
 Did buyers dominate from start to finish?
 Did sellers make a dramatic comeback?
 Was the session completely indecisive?
 All of that is visible in a single candle once you know what to look for.

-Why Traders Prefer Candlestick Patterns
+Why Traders Prefer Candlestick Charts Over Line Charts

 You might wonder — why not just use a simple line chart?
 It looks cleaner, right?
 The problem is that line charts only show you closing prices.
 They strip away all the nuance and emotion that drives trading decisions.
 Candlestick charts, on the other hand, reveal the full picture.

 Candlesticks make market psychology visible.
 They expose fear, greed, hesitation, conviction, and exhaustion — all wrapped into one tiny visual.
 That's why professional traders have used them for centuries, and why they remain the go-to charting style in stock, forex, and crypto markets alike.
-Learning to read them is like learning a new language — and once you're fluent, you'll have a real edge.

 The Anatomy of a Candlestick